Social engineering (security): 2017 Equifax breach help websites

 Following the 2017 Equifax data breach linked to China's People's Liberation Army in which over 150 million private records were leaked (including Social Security numbers, and drivers license numbers, birthdates, etc.), warnings were sent out regarding the dangers of impending security risks.
 In the day after the establishment of a legitimate help website (equifaxsecurity2017.com) dedicated to people potentially victimized by the breach, 194 malicious domains were reserved from small variations on the URL, capitalizing on the likelihood of people mistyping.

 2017 Google and Facebook phishing emails

-Two tech giants—Google and Facebook—were phished out of $100 million by a Lithuanian fraudster.
-He impersonated a hardware supplier to falsely invoice both companies over two years.
-Despite their technological sophistication, the companies lost the money, although they were later able to recuperate the majority of the funds stolen.
+Two tech giants— Google and Facebook— were phished out of $100 million by a Lithuanian fraudster in 2017.
+The fraudster impersonated a hardware supplier to falsely invoice both companies over two years.
+The money was later recouped following action by the United States Department of Justice.